 Ashley Kidner is a Baltimore based environmental artist.
-Kidner works with stone, wood, native plants and water, in addition to painting, drawing and “box construction”.
+Kidner works with native plants, wood, water and stone, in addition to watercolors and “box construction”.
 Kidner’s work often deals with issues such as climate change, habitat lose and most recently the demise of pollinators.
-Pollination has been a subject present in much of Kidner's recent work, drawing attention to the demise of bees in Maryland (especially native bees).
+During the pandemic Kidner has produced work that directly responds to the natural world and the changes man has forced upon it.

 Kidner was born in Norfolk, England and grew up on a farm in the hamlet of Thwaite St. Mary, also in Norfolk.
 Kidner studied and worked in Geology while living in London for 8 Years.
 While on field trips and traveling Kidner became fascinated by the prehistoric art found throughout the British Isles, especially the stone circles unique to that part of the world.
 These ancient structures have had a huge influence on his work, with stone often playing a central role in his art and landscape work.
 Since moving to America in 1987 Kidner has worked in the landscape industry and runs his own Landscape company (International Landscaping & Design or ILD) working mainly in stone, native plants, rain gardens, water gardens and hugelkulture.

 In 2021 Kidner designed and installed an outdoor classroom and nature playspace for Hampden Elementary and middle school in response to the need for open air spaces during the pandemic.
 In 2019 Kidner and his company ILD designed and installed a fully immersive nature playspace in the Druid Heights community on the site of 2 knocked down and abandoned row homes.
 In one of his last public appearances Elijah Cummings officially opened the space.
 Kidner was featured in the IIDA Breaking Boundaries "Loving the Earth" event giving a stoop story about helping native bees.